codescape/grails-epiceditor/readme.md

 grails-epiceditor
 =================

-Integrates the fabulous EpicEditor [EpicEditor](https://github.com/OscarGodson/EpicEditor) with your Grails project.
+Integrates the fabulous [EpicEditor](https://github.com/OscarGodson/EpicEditor) with your Grails project.